GraphBLAS/SuiteSparseSessions/Session1/README.md

 - Managed with push/pop mechanism
 - Used for scalars, small thread-local arrays

-**Etymology note:** "verk" is German for "work" - naming plays on "workspace" → "werkspace" → "verk"
+**Etymology note:** "Werk" is German for "work" - naming plays on "workspace" → "Werkspace" → "Werk".
+It is pronounced as "verk".
+I use the word to make it easier to grep the source code to find where the Werkspace is used.

 ## API & Spec Issues